zeroblackalpha/PIC10C-Project-1/README.md

 I added a .gitignore file to prevent git from picking up on my executable file and the visual studio code json files.

 ## Unit testing
-Unit testing is done with the three drive .cpp files for int, double, and string types
+Unit testing is done with the three driver .cpp files for int, double, and string types

+## Compatibility
+The code was written in Visual Studio Code and compiled using g++ MinGW on Windows 10.
+Although not using any newly introduced features, the g++ compiler was using the newest C++17 specifications.